microsoft/charticulator.com/_tutorials/tutorial9.md

     - timeBegin: 15.60
       timeEnd: 20.99
       text: |
-        Adjust the range and position of the data axis
+        Adjust the range and position of the X axis

     - section: |
         # Create a Bar Glyph with an Error Bar